next-dev-team/nextjs-next-boilerplate/src/docs/04_typescript.md

-# Typescript tutorial Common use in ReactJS By Sila
+# Typescript tutorial Common use in ReactJS

 ```tsx
 /**